 This is a temporary status, not to exceed one year, granted to organizations that have been extended an invitation by the University to colonize/expand at FGCU.

 This status allows for the organization to solely recruit on campus, in order to obtain at least four active members and qualify to become a Recognized Provisional Chapter.
-Additionally, the organization must work with FSL and their respective Greek governing council to reserve space on-campus.
+Additionally, the organization must work with OFSL and their respective FSL governing council to reserve space on-campus.

 Active - Recognized Provisional Chapter:

-This is an organization that has at least four active members and is recognized by FGCU, the OSI, and their respective Greek governing council.
+This is an organization that has at least four active members and is recognized by FGCU, OFSL, their respective FSL governing council, and National Headquarters.

 This organization has completed all the steps towards receiving Recognized Chartered Organization status, but is awaiting their charter from their national office.
 Once a Provisional Chapter provides a copy of its charter, its status with the University will automatically be changed to Recognized Chartered Organization.